 - In a separate study conducted by the American Psychiatric Association in 2017, participants were assigned one of two types of therapy for treatment of depression: the first group was assigned face-to-face therapy and the other group was assigned online video therapy.
-It was found that online therapy was just as good of a treatment for depression as face-to-face therapy.
+It was found that online therapy was just as effective as face-to-face therapy for treating depression.
 The clinical outcome (reduction of depressive symptoms) was exactly the same in both groups.

-- In another study conducted by the US National Library of Medicine (a division of the National Institute of Health) in 2003, they set out to determine the efficacy of online therapy services when used to prevent the onset of eating disorders in college-aged women.
+- In another study conducted by the US National Library of Medicine (a division of the National Institute of Health) in 2003, they set out to determine the efficacy of online therapy platforms when used to prevent the onset of eating disorders in college-aged women.
 The study concluded that eight weeks of therapy online had significantly reduced weight and shape concerns and decreased the risk for the onset of eating disorders.

 If you are in a hurry, my two favorite online therapy services in this review are as follows:

-In the comparison chart below, I breakdown my seven best online therapy services into five separate categories.
-For clarity, I am including a brief explanation of each one of these categories:
+In the comparison chart below, I breakdown my top 9 best online therapy services into five separate categories.
+For clarity, I am including a brief explanation of each of these five categories:

 - My Score: My overall score/rating for the service

-- Therapy Modalities: How you will communicate with your therapist (live chat, video, messaging and telephone)
+- Therapy Modalities: How will you communicate with your therapist?
+Such as live chat, video conferencing, messaging and phone calls

-- Counseling Suitable For: Does the site offer counseling for individuals or couples (or both)?
+- Intended For: Does the site offer counseling services for individuals, couples or teenagers?